Izatha balanophora: Distribution

 This species is endemic to New Zealand.
 I. balanophora is widespread through the North Island but is regarded as uncommon.
-The speciesis likely unrecorded.
+The species is likely under recorded.
 It has been recorded Northland, Auckland, Waikato, Taranaki, Taupo, Rangitikei and Wellington districts.
 Although Hudson gave records of specimens from the South Island Robert J. B. Hoare hypothesised that these are likely I. manubriata.

 Biology and behaviour

 Adults are on wing from December to March.
 This species occasionally comes to light.

 Habitat and hosts

 Larvae have been reared from dead Kunzea ericoides and from an unidentified rotten log on the ground.